 The Wonder of Little Boys

-17 month old Zi and his parents were filmed in two locations late Spring.
 Zi was almost a year old when his parents Jana and Seth adopted him from a Chinese orphanage.
 It’s heartening to see him thriving as he engages with his new world.
-He truly belongs in his new family, and there is enough beautiful footage of Zi for an extra Pearl on adoption.
+He truly belongs in his family.
+Here is the link to Love Creates a Family, Connected Across the World.

-And then there’s baby Julian.
-We hope to film him, his parents and extended family when he turns 1 in September.
-Depending on the footage we can capture, there may be a third with just Julian, given all the news lately about how dangerous it is for black boys and men in our country.
+And then there’s the youngest, Julian.
+We filmed him, his parents and extended family when he turned 1 and will film him again soon.
+Depending on the footage we can capture, there may be a third Pearl with just Julian, given all the news lately about how dangerous it is for black boys and men in our country.
 Julian may help us open some hearts.
 This precious child, and all children, deserve a world that meets them as they really are ~ not as some fearful stereotype.

-A Marine Biologist, an Old Dog and Beloved Gray Whales
+A Marine Biologist, an Old Dog and our Beloved Gray Whales

 On Being Human: